ZakariaGo/Text_MiningNLP/README.md

 # Text_MiningNLP

-The goal of this project is to evaluate different metrics when applying text embeddings ( word2vec and Gensim ) to various text collections
+The goal of this project is to evaluate different metrics when applying text embeddings ( word2vec and FastText ) to various text collections